-Hence, for example, a negative (positive) coefficient in α_x denotes that, holding everything else constant, citizens with the corresponding characteristic are on average relatively more liberal (conservative).
-As we can see from the estimates reported in Panel A of Table 4, once we condition for party identification, some of the citizens' demographic characteristics are systematically related to their ideological positions.
-Ceteris paribus, blacks tend to be more liberal than non-blacks; individuals with relatively high levels of education (i.e., with at least a college degree) are more liberal than individuals with lower levels of education (i.e., without a high school degree) and intermediate levels of education; and individuals who are either catholic or protestant tend to be more conservative than those who are not christians.49 On the other hand, the relationships between individuals' age, income and gender and their ideological positions are not statistically different from zero.
+(i.e., without a high school degree) and intermediate levels of education; and individuals who are either catholic or protestant tend to be more conservative than those who are not christians.46 On the other hand, the relationships between individuals' age, income and gender and their ideological positions are not statistically different from zero.
 Furthermore, democrats are on average more liberal than independents, which in turn are on average more liberal than republicans.
-In fact, the estimated distribution of republicans' ideological positions, which in turn stochastic dominates the distribution of independents' ideological positions, which in turn stochastic dominates that of democrats' positions.
+In fact, the estimated distribution of republicans' ideological positions stochastic dominates the distribution of independents' ideological positions, which in turn stochastic dominates that of democrats' positions.

-Note that unlike most empirical studies of voting in U.S. national elections, we do not use self-reported measures of citizens' ideological placement.50 Rather, we adopt a revealed preference approach and estimate the distributions of unobserved ideological positions of citizens from their observed participation and voting decisions, conditional on their observed characteristics and the identity of the candidates in the elections they face.51 A main advantage of this approach is that the estimated distributions we recover have the same support of the distribution of candidates' ideological positions (which is the same across elections), and the estimated citizens' positions are comparable across individuals.52
+Note that unlike most empirical studies of voting in U.S. national elections, we do not use self-reported measures of citizens' ideological placement.47 Rather, we adopt a revealed preference approach and estimate the distributions of unobserved ideological positions of citizens from their observed participation and voting decisions, conditional on their observed characteristics and the identity of the candidates in the elections they face.48 A main advantage of this approach is that the estimated distributions we recover have the same support of the distribution of candidates' ideological positions (which is the same across elections), and the estimated citizens' positions are comparable across individuals.49